Strayer University: 21st century

 In 2013, USA Today listed Strayer University of Washington D.C. as a "red flag" institution for posting a student loan default rate that surpassed its graduation rate.
 In July 2013, Strayer University contacted HSI Sterling to report suspicious activity surrounding academic transcripts and coursework.
 It was later found that from November 2012 to October 2013, a Strayer University admissions official with two co-conspirators fraudulently created at least 58 official Strayer University transcripts.
 The conspirators were ordered to forfeit nearly $300,000 of proceeds from the fraud to the United States government.
 In October 2013, Strayer initiated a major change in its physical operations by announcing the closure of its 20 Midwest campus locations.
 Strayer reported total enrollments dropped 17 percent, while new enrollments dropped 23 percent.
 It was announced that all students currently enrolled in programs in the Midwest at the time would be able to continue their education through Strayer's online only program offerings.

 In 2015, Brian Jones, who had previously been Strayer University's general counsel, was named its 15th president.
 Prior to joining Strayer University, Jones was a lawyer and higher education entrepreneur.
 He served as General Counsel of the U.S. Department of Education from 2001 until 2005.

 In January 2016, Strayer Education announced that acquired the New York Code + Design Academy (NYCDA), making it a wholly owned subsidiary of Strayer Education offering web and mobile development courses.
 Strayer resumed expansion again in 2018 after opening a campus in Montgomery, Alabama.

 In response to the COVID-19 pandemic, Strayer temporarily closed all its campuses, and began advertising heavily for people to enroll as remote students.
 At least 18 Strayer campuses closed permanently in 2020 as a result.
 Strayer University has reopened 50 campuses that had been closed during the COVID-19 pandemic, and stated that it would evaluate reopening additional campuses in 2022.

 In September 2025, Media Design School, located in New Zealand, joined Strayer.

+Strayer won Division II of the 2025 National Security Agency's Codebreaker Challenge.